bogdan-patraucean/about/wintoys/faq.md

 #### Why is the displayed RAM capacity different than the actual capacity?

 This is how WMI (the tool used by the app to get these kind of information) reports the RAM capacity.
 Something on your OS is corrupted, might actually be the WMI repository itself.
 You can try to [rebuild it](https://techcommunity.microsoft.com/t5/ask-the-performance-team/wmi-rebuilding-the-wmi-repository/ba-p/373846) or reinstall your OS as a last, unpleasant solution.

+#### Why does the text look weird and pixelated in certain apps after tweaking performance settings?

+The setting found under _Performance > Visual > Adjust visual effects for best performance_ will make fonts look more pixelated as a side effect.
+This effect is caused by _Smooth edges of screen fonts_ option, which for best performance needs to be turned off.